ShadzCrax/L337-404/README.md

 http://www.L337-404.com/

-Note: If site is down that probably means it got banned/blocked/reported on the server and I am most likely working on getting it back up and online
+Note: The site should be online unless the most likely possibilities occur in which the server or domain has been Banned/Blocked/Reported by the butthurt Pussy Wimp Noobs (also known as the PWN'd people) and I'm most likely working on getting the site back online.

 # WTF Is This Site?
 L337-404 is a site that I still cant decide what to do with and so